pennbauman/bool-test/README.md

 ### Expressions
 Expressions can either be entered as command line parameters or when prompted.
 When entering expressions into the prompt you can start evaluation by entering '#' or 'done'.

-Expressions are composed of variables (any lowercase English letter) and operaters.
+Expressions are composed of variables (any lowercase English letter) and operators.
 Operators must be all uppercase, and are listed in their order of evaluation.
-Two variables placed directly next to eachother will be assume to have and `AND` operater between them.
+Two variables placed directly next to each other will be assume to have and `AND` operator between them.

 | Operator  | Usage |
 | --------: | :---- |